 We are always looking for volunteers who would like to support the work of Harmony, Hope & Healing and make an impact in the communities we serve.
 Update: We have paused the work of our choir and physical music classes during the COVID-19 pandemic.

-Music classes- Throughout the week, we provide on-site programming to shelters, residential programs, drug treatment centers, community centers and Cook County Jail.
+Music classes- Throughout the week, we provide on-site and virtual programming to shelters, residential programs, drug treatment centers, community centers and Cook County Jail.
 Experience a class and share your gifts!

 Administrative Opportunities- Help us out behind the scenes.
 This includes marketing, mailing for our donors, providing hospitality at our monthly brunches at Old St. Pat’s Church and other clerical work.